-Join Richard Harrington for an in-depth discussion in this video The Quick Selection tool, part of Practical Photoshop Selections.
+Join Richard Harrington for an in-depth discussion in this video The Quick Selection tool, part of Photoshop: Selections (2013).

 The Quick Selection tool has been in Photoshop for a few versions now, and it's quite useful.
 It allows you to select pixels based on criteria.
 Now, the Magic Wand often leads to lots of clicking, and clicking to add, clicking to subtract.
 The Quick Selection tool on the other hand applies a bit more intelligence in its selection algorithm, and tends to do a better job of naturally detecting the edges.
 Let me show you how it works.
 In this case here, you see a couple of modified images.
 For example, up top here, I've made a selection of the handle and then shifted its color.